This manual is for Eclector version 0.12.0.

 eclector.reader:recover

-, this restart can be invoked by a function of the
+restart can be invoked by a function of the same name:

 &optional